Components

 Calls to action

 - Make cards actionable.
 A Card should be actionable.
-That can be accomplished either by making the Card itself a link or by the use of the action link component.
+Accomplish this by using the action link component.

 - Action links for primary CTA.
-An action link should be used for the primary call-to-action.
+Use an action link for the primary call to action.

 - Secondary and tertiary actions.
 Secondary and tertiary actions can use the secondary variation of action link, an active or other link variation, or a default link.